gitan12/Predicting_Insurance_Premium/README.md

 We compute the Root Mean Squared Error (RMSE), which is the square root of the Mean Squared Error (MSE), providing error in the same units as the target variable.

 #### 4. R² Score
-Indicates the proportion of the variance in the dependent variable predictable from the independent variable.

 ```python
 R2_score = r2_score(y_test, y_pred)